Azure/video-analyzer/README.md

 ## Introduction

 [Azure Video Analyzer](https://azure.microsoft.com/products/video-analyzer) (AVA) provides a platform for you to build intelligent video applications that span the edge and the cloud.
-The platform offers the capability to capture, record, analyze live video and publish the results (video and/or video analytics) to Azure services (in the cloud and/or the edge).
+The platform is an evolution of [Live Video Analytics on IoT Edge](https://docs.microsoft.com/azure/media-services/live-video-analytics-edge/overview) that offers the capability to capture, record, analyze live video and publish the results (video and/or video analytics) to Azure services (in the cloud and/or the edge).
 The platform can be used to enhance IoT solutions with video analytics.

 ## Azure Video Analyzer on IoT Edge